 - The encryption key is per ZFS volume (pool).
 If you create multiple pools, each pool has its own encryption key.

-- If the system has a lot of disks, there will be a performance hit if the CPU does not support AES-NI.
+- If the system has a lot of disks, there will be a performance hit if the CPU does not support AES-NI or if no crypto hardware is installed.
 Without hardware acceleration, there will be about a 20% performance hit for a single disk.
 Performance degradation will continue to increase with more disks.
 As data is written, it is automatically encrypted and as data is read, it is decrypted on the fly.
 If the processor does support the AES-NI instruction set, there should be very little, if any, degradation in performance when using encryption.
+This forum post compares the performance of various CPUs.

 - Data in the ARC cache and the contents of RAM are unencrypted.